VEN-github/VEN-github/README.md

 # Hi there, I'm Raven 👋

-### A creative Frontend Developer from the Philippines 👨‍💻
+### A creative Front-End Developer from the Philippines 👨‍💻

 - 🌱 I’m currently learning **JavaScript**
 - 👀 I’m interested to learn **React JS**